vmware-labs/node-replicated-kernel/doc/src/benchmarking/ArtifactEvaluation.md

 bash scripts/run.sh
 ```

-The above command runs the benchmark and generates the results in a csv-file
+The above command runs the benchmark and writes the results in a csv-file
 `fsops_benchmark.csv`.

 ### Plot Figure 3